wcfrobert/ezweld/README.md

 **Geometric Properties**

-A weld group, like any other sections, have geometric properties that we can calculate.
+Like any other sections, a weld group has geometric properties that can be calculated.
 EZweld does so by discretizing the weld group into little patches then applying the parallel axis theorem.

 Area: